erdos-project/erdos/python/doc/source/streams.rst

 ERDOS broadcasts messages sent on a stream to all connected operators.
 In addition, streams are typed when using the Rust API.

-Streams expose 2 classes of interfaces that access the underlying stream:
+Streams expose 3 classes of interfaces:

 #.
 Read-interfaces expose methods to receive and process data.
 They allow
    pulling data by calling ``read()`` and ``try_read()``.
-   Often, they also support a push data model accessed by registering callbacks (e.g. ``add_callback`` and ``add_watermark_callback``).
    Structures that implement read interfaces include:

-  * :py:class:`~erdos.ReadStream`: used by operators to read data and register callbacks.
+  * :py:class:`.ReadStream`: used by operators to read data and register callbacks.

-  * :py:class:`~erdos.ExtractStream`: used by the driver to read data.
+  * :py:class:`.ExtractStream`: used by the driver to read data.

 #.
 Write-interfaces expose the send method to send data on a stream.
    Structures that implement write interfaces include:

-  * :py:class:`~erdos.WriteStream`: used by operators to send data.
+  * :py:class:`.WriteStream`: used by operators to send data.

-  * :py:class:`~erdos.IngestStream`: used by the driver to send data.
+  * :py:class:`.IngestStream`: used by the driver to send data.

+#.
+Abstract interfaces used to connect operators and construct a dataflow graph.
+   Structures that implement the abstract `:py:class:.Stream` interface include:

+   * :py:class:`.OperatorStream`: representing a stream on which an operator sends messages.
+   * :py:class:`.IngestStream`: used to send messages to operators from the driver.
+   * :py:class:`.LoopStream`: used to create loops in the dataflow graph.

-Some applications may want to introduce loops in their dataflow graphs which is possible using the :py:class:`~erdos.LoopStream`.
+Some applications may want to introduce loops in their dataflow graphs which is possible using the :py:class:`.LoopStream`.

 Sending Messages